Please select country and city. Information only available in English.

 Patission Street (officially named 28 Oktovriou Street) is one of the city's major thoroughfares.
 At No. 42 is the majestic Technical University, a splendid example of 19th-century architecture.
 Next door is the National Archaeological Museum, one of the world's greatest museums, housing an outstanding collection of ancient Greek art.
 Many fine boutiques can be found further north, past Kodringtonos Street.
 The best place to rest after a shopping spree is in any one of the numerous cafes and tavernas of the Fokionos Negri pedestrian zone in Kypseli.

 The city's southern suburbs are located along the Apollo Coast and feature a string of beaches as well as numerous restaurants and nightclubs.
 One of these suburbs, Glyfada, boasts a golf course, an excellent shopping area on Metaxa Street and elegant restaurants and bars.
-Further south lays the exclusive resort town of Vouliagmeni renowned for its luxurious hotels, sophisticated restaurants and sailing clubs.
+Further south you'll find the exclusive resort town of Vouliagmeni, renowned for its luxurious hotels, sophisticated restaurants and sailing clubs.
 The resort also features excellent beaches and water sports facilities at the Astir Beach Club.

 The northern suburb of Kifissia is the destination of choice for the wealthy.
-This explains the horrendous real estate prices - some of Europe's highest.
-Visiting the district's historic landmark hotels, excellent French restaurants and exclusive boutiques are the best way to spend money in style!
-Visit MaxMara on Kolokotroni Street, Boutique Kostetsos on Argiropoulou Street, and pick up a fine bottle of wine to finish off the night at Cellier, one of Athens oldest and best wine shops.
+The real estate prices in this area are actually some of Europe's highest.
+Visiting the district's historic landmark hotels, excellent French restaurants and exclusive boutiques is the best way to spend money in style!
+Visit MaxMara on Kolokotroni Street, Boutique Kostetsos on Argiropoulou Street, and pick up a fine bottle of wine to finish off the night at Cellier, one of Athens' oldest and best wine shops.